bilalmkhan/bilalmkhan.github.io/about.md

 permalink: /about/
 ---

 Hi, my name is Bilal.
-I am data scientist.
+I am a data scientist.
 I work mostly in Python, R, SQL, and Spark.

 Prior to becoming a data scientist I worked as an Assistant Professor at [LUMS] (https://www.lums.edu.pk/) for a few years where I taught game theory and mathematical methods in economics.